Kuala Rompin

-Kuala Rompin or Rompin town is the largest town of Rompin District, southeastern Pahang, Malaysia.
-It is located on the South-East coast of Peninsular Malaysia and faces the South China Sea.
-It is about 133 km south from Kuantan, the State Capital of Pahang.
+Kuala Rompin is the district capital of Rompin District, southeastern Pahang, Malaysia, and the district's largest town.
+It is located on the south-east coast of Peninsular Malaysia and faces the South China Sea.
+It is about 133 km south from Kuantan, the state capital of Pahang.
 From Singapore, travellers must travel 215 km north by the coastal road via the city of Johor Bahru and the town of Mersing.
 From the Malaysian capital of Kuala Lumpur, Kuala Rompin is located east and is about 3½ hours journey by road.

 History

 It was said at one time in this area there is a tree named Ru, or Rhu (Casuarina equisetifolia).
 Ru trees are unique compared with other casuarina trees that live here because of its cascading shape.
 One story tells of rhu trees having a circumference that can fit as many as 40 people dining together.
 At first, people call this place name as Rhu Ramping, and eventually Rumpin and Rompin.

 In colonial days, Kuala Rompin was a fishing village that is often visited by traders who commute between Singapore and Kuantan.
 In 1952 the Pahang state government made Rompin an autonomous sub-district under Pekan.

 An Administrative Officer was subsequently appointed, taking the post of Assistant District Officer, to be stationed in the autonomous subdistrict; British officer, J.B.
 Melford was appointed to that post on 16 December 1952.

 On July 31, 1976, the Sultan of Pahang, His Majesty Sultan Haji Ahmad Shah Al Musta'in Billah upgraded Rompin into a full district, hence separating it from Pekan and making Rompin the ninth district of Pahang.
 Rompin was given one vote in the parliament one decade later.

 Today, Rompin District is divided into five mukims (communes), namely Tioman, Endau, Pontian, Keratong and Kuala Rompin town.